🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Your landing page hero shot lives to support your headline and subheading.
 Period.

-Better yet, think of it as the visual representation of your value proposition
+Better yet, think of it as the visual representation of your value proposition.

 That means your hero shot needs to bring to life the promise you make in your headline, not some promise you make elsewhere on the page.
+For example, Asana subtly nods to the ideal user transformation in its body copy while using imagery to show physical proof of on-track goals and business growth.

-For example, Canva adds context to their “creativity and productivity” headline with a product-focused hero shot that illustrates collaboration, templates, and design on the go (mobile app):
+Canva adds context to their “creativity and productivity” headline with a product-focused hero shot that illustrates collaboration, templates, and design on the go (mobile app):

 Canva hero shot